osioalberto/PowerEnJoy/DD/algorithms.md

             multiplier = multiplier + discount.delta
     return elapsedMinutes * multiplier * COST_PER_MINUTE

+### Getting the MULTIPOLYGON representation of a Path ###
+It is assumed that a path is an ordered set of segments, as such it cannot have duplicate items.
+The entry point for this algorithm is **getMultiPolyRepresentation**.

+**getMultiPolyRepresentation**(*path*: Path): Path[][]
+This algorithm converts a generic path to a multipolygon representation suitable for storing in a dbms or to apply simpler algorithm
+1. Let *polygons* be an empty sequence
+2. Iterate over the **complex polygons of *path***, at each time
+    1. Let *simplePolygons* be the **simple polygons of the *current polygon***
+    2. Iterate over *simplePolygons*, at each time
+        1. Let *point* be one random interior point of the *current simple polygon*
+        2. Apply the even-odd algorithm (https://drive.google.com/file/d/0BzPnfgeA6pjZLVRqNHdWdXNRUVE/view) to the *current complex polygon* and *point*
+        3. If the *point* is outside the *complex polygon*, then mark the *current simple polygon* as "hole"
+        4. Otherwise, mark the *current simple polygon* as "fill"
+        5. **Insert the *current simple polygon* inside *polygons***
+3. Iterate over *polygons*, at each time
+    1. Iterate over the remaining part of *polygons*, at each time
+        1. If the *two polygons* have at least a segment in common and all the common segments are contiguos, then
+            1. Remove from *polygons* the *two polygons*
+            2. **Insert inside *polygons* the sequence containing only *merged polygon***
+            3. Repeat 3.1
+        2. Otherwise, do nothing
+4. Iterate over *polygons*, at each time
+    1. Let *fill* be the current polygon
+    2. If *fill* is marked as "hole", then skip this polygon
+    3. Let holes be an empty sequence
+    4. Iterate over the remaining part of *polygons*, at each time
+        1. Let *newHole* be the *current polygon*
+        2. If *newHole* is not contained inside *fill* or it is marked as "fill", then skip this polygon
+        3. Iterate over *holes*, at each time
+            1. If *newHole* is contained by the *current hole polygon*, then go to the next iteration of 4.4
+            2. If *newHole* contains the *current hole polygon*, then remove the *current hole polygon* from *holes*
+        4. Add *newHole* to *holes*
+    5. Prepend *fill* to *holes*
+    6. Append *holes* to *result*
+5. Return *result*

 **getComplexPolygons**(*path*: Path): Path[]
 This algorithm returns a sequence of complex polygons from a single path object